isuriperera1/HopeBridge/README.md

 Chat Bot - A 24/7 AI chatbot interacts with users, analyzes language tone, and escalates high-risk cases. <br />
 Treatment and Recommendations: AI generates tailored plans based on mental health assessments and Filters doctors by specialization and location.

+# programming running
+app.py <br />
+chatbot - Chatbot Setup Guide <br />

+This guide explains how to set up and run the chatbot after setting Python 3.10.0 as the interpreter for the entire application. <br />

+1. Create a Virtual Environment <br />

+Navigate to your Rasa project directory and run: <br />

+python -m venv venv <br />

+2. Activate the Virtual Environment <br />

+Windows (cmd/PowerShell): <br />

+venv\Scripts\activate <br />

+Mac/Linux: <br />

+source venv/bin/activate <br />

+3. Install Dependencies <br />

+Run the following command to install required packages: <br />

+pip install -r requirements.txt <br />

+4. Start Rasa Servers <br />

+Open two terminals, activate the virtual environment in both, and run: <br />

+Terminal 1 - Start Rasa Actions Server <br />

+rasa run actions <br />

+Terminal 2 - Start Rasa Chatbot in Debug Mode <br />

+rasa run --enable-api --debug --cors "*" <br />

+5. Connect to Frontend <br />

+After running the debug command, the chatbot backend will be accessible.
+The frontend of the chatbot will work as it connects to the running Rasa server. <br />